-Jelly Defense review
+Jelly Defense full review

 Tower-defense games (where you deploy battle resources to defend yourself from wave after wave of attack) usually involve modern-day soldiers, knights and otherworldly beings, futuristic spacemen and robots—some variation of military resources.
 Jelly Defense (Mac App Store link) opts for something different, something much more quirky: jelly creatures.
 But game developer Infinite Dreams provides more than just cute critters in Jelly Defense, and the result is a refreshing take on the genre.